 And creating your cheese rolls is easy…

 - On a large, flat surface, you place your first triangle of yufka, pointed end away from you.
-We add a heaped teaspoonful of börek cheese filling to the wide end and spread it into a thin line, leaving a small gap either side.
+We add a heaped teaspoonful of börek cheese filling to the wide bottom edge and spread it into a thin line, leaving a small gap either side.

-- Then we brush the yufka with egg and start to roll.
+- Beat your egg in a small bowl.
+Then we brush the yufka with egg and start to roll.

 - As with paçanga böreği, we fold the flat end over the top of the cheese, fold in the edges and brush the pointed end with egg mixture.